FAA imposes restrictions on Boeing 787s powered by some Rolls engines

 The FAA imposed the restrictions because blades in the intermediate pressure compressor of the Trent 1000s have been found to vibrate when the engine is operating at high levels of thrust under certain temperature and altitude conditions.

-The blade vibration can cause metal fatigue damage and engine failure.
+The blade vibration can cause metal-fatigue damage and engine failure.

-The FAA said that over the past year there have been several engine failures due to the issue and “numerous reports of engine inspection findings of cracked blades.”
+The FAA said that over the past year there have been several engine failures due to the issue and “numerous reports of engine-inspection findings of cracked blades.”

 The safety concern is that should one of the two engines on a 787 fail in flight for any reason, the other engine — working at maximum thrust in order to compensate — might be subject to the vibration problem and that this would “significantly increase the likelihood of failure of the remaining engine.”